 As much as we love the Reebok Original Aerobic Step, it is worth noting that the joints for storing the feet are very tight.
 Our main tester was physically unable to pull the feet off without assistance.
 However, once we figured out the pattern and loosened the joints up by connecting and disconnecting them a few times, the process became easier.
 Still, we find that adjusting this exercise step isn't as intuitive as other models — though that is our only point of criticism.
 If you're looking to add a bench that can be used for step-up activities as well as support for heavy lifts, we think you'll be quite satisfied with this option.
 The Reebok is stackable and easy to move (about 24 pounds), making it an excellent choice for group fitness and gym environments.

 The Escape Fitness RISER is a platform meant to be jumped on.
 Throughout our research, this step stands out amongst the rest as a real winner for plyometric exercises.
 Plyometrics can be described as the rapid contractions of muscles as a modality for building strength.
 Simply put, plyometrics is the act of jumping and rebounding to develop muscular strength and endurance.
-The Escape Fitness RISER is octagonal, which allows for dynamic, 360-degree motion during a workout.
+The Escape Fitness RISER is octagonal, allowing dynamic, 360-degree motion during a workout.
 In addition to a multitude of accessories for this step, this highly unique shape makes it very versatile.
 Each step is sold individually, so if you choose to buy them, you can securely stack them to your heart's content.
 The wide and balanced support base allows the Escape RISER to safely stack to a height well beyond most of its competitors.
 If you opt to purchase the long, oval-rectangular platform, you open up your options to include a more traditionally shaped step or an incline bench.
 The upper and lower portions of this step are coated in a thermoplastic rubber that is super grippy.
 Additionally, the smooth texture of the surface allows for easy cleaning.
 It is quite apparent that these risers are well made.